 The Clara Maria story started more than 40 years ago.
 Kees-Jan’s father, Bart, was born on the farm and inherited the farm as a young adult.
-Kitty, Kees-Jan’s mother, was a business minded, hard working farm woman, who saw the potential of the Clara Maria’s charm and location.
+Kitty, Kees-Jan’s mother, was a business-minded, hard-working farm woman, who saw the potential of Clara Maria’s charm and location.
 Kitty began by opening up a Bed & Breakfast in her historic farmhouse and inviting tour groups to visit the Clara Maria Cheese Farm.
 The idea was to give tourists the opportunity to see how traditional Dutch cheese is made.
 In the 1970s and 1980s, Kitty travelled all over Europe promoting their farm at every travel fair she could get to, while also raising four children and running a business.
-Bart was, of course, also intrinsically involved as he took over the cheese making and subsequent demonstrations.
+Bart was, of course, also intrinsically involved as he took over the cheese-making and subsequent demonstrations.
 By this time, Kees-Jan was ten years old and able to milk the cows on his own.

 Over the years, three of the four children were actively involved with their parents in building the Clara Maria Cheese Farm into a thriving business.
 As the “next generation,” Kees-Jan and Katrina took over the Clara Maria in December 2003.

 Katrina, you are from the United States!
 How did you end up in Holland making cheese?